HewlettPackard/oneview-ansible-collection/roles/oneview_server_profile_template_facts/README.md

 Manage OneView Server Profile Template Facts resources.

 #### Synopsis
- Provides an interface to manage server profile template facts.
+ Provides an interface to retrieve server profile template facts.

 #### Requirements (on the host that executes the module)
   * python >= 3.4.2